Rigid Heddle Weaving is #1 with Cotton Clouds Customers!

 I started with basic plain weave, adding simple stripes to jazz up my towels, then as the ball got rolling, or should I say the shuttles were flying, I expanded on simple plain weave with some of the many weave structures that our rigid heddle looms allow.

 Weaving towels on my Schacht FLIP Rigid Heddle Loom has always been the most rewarding weaving for me, with the need for minimal finishing and the many design possibilities.

 As each towel was evolving, the next project idea was beginning to form.
 I couldn’t wait to start the next project and I almost felt like I was on a production line!
 My shuttles were definitely flying!

-Another great thing about weaving towels is that they can be woven in any size, from small-sized tea towels to generously sized kitchen towels.
+Another great thing about weaving towels is that they can be woven in any size depending on the width of your loom, from small-sized tea towels to generously sized kitchen towels.

 There is always a need for kitchen towels.

 They make great gifts too!
 My friends and family love receiving my hand woven towels and almost expect them for their birthday and holiday gifts.
 Most of these towels are woven in our soft, super-absorbent, all-natural, unmercerized Aurora Earth 8/2 cotton.

 Each kit comes with all the yarns, instructions and pattern resources you’ll need to weave two to four towels depending on kit.